Gdschaf/PokedexAndroidApp/README.md

 ## Other Considerations:
 Several considerations were made during development, leading to certain decisions:

-**Dagger:** I debated using dependency injection for this project but ultimately decided against it.
-It would have been nice to inject the Apollo client into the repositories and then the repositories into the view models but outside of that, it wouldn't have been used.

 **Multiple Modules:** Kind of going back to architecture improvements above, I contemplated breaking things out into their own modules but again, due to the scope of the project, decided against it.

 **RecyclerView vs. LazyColumn:** As much as I wanted to use Compose for everything, I did toss around the idea of using a RecyclerView as I've heard they're more efficient with larger data sets.
 I didn't see any noticeable performance loss from using a LazyColumn though so ultimately went that route.